Directors

 Rob served as Chairman of UKIC’s (the Institute of Conservation’s predecessor organisation) Archaeology Section, and also chaired UKIC’s main Council.
 He chaired The Conservation Forum overseeing the initial unification of the various separate conservation professional bodies, leading to the establishment of the National Council for Conservation-Restoration (NCCR), and later to the development of Icon.
 Rob has also chaired Icon’s Conservation Register Advisory Board since 2004 and has served on its Conduct Committee since 2012.

-Associate Conservator
+Janie Lightfoot ACR Associate Conservator |

 Mike West BSc |